josedolz/LiviaNET/README.md

 - April,2th.
 2017.

-If you use this code for your research, pleae cite the original paper:
+If you use this code for your research, please cite the original paper:

 - Dolz, J., C. Desrosiers, and I. Ben Ayed. "[3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study."](https://128.84.21.199/abs/1612.03925v1) arXiv preprint arXiv:1612.03925 (2016)